 So I changed the name, changed the hours, prettied up the space.
 Cleaned and organized the kitchen.
 Worked out a plan of sorts.
-Brought my 21-year-old daughter on board to help get things going.
+Brought my 21-year-old kid on board to help get things going.
 Started cooking.

-For the last 31 days of 2017, I’m going to share the story of this cafe with you.
+For the last 31 days of 2017, I’m going to share the story of this café with you.
 Because I think it’s a pretty good story, and we need good stories, and it’s unfolding in this unlikely place, which might give you inspiration if you live in an unlikely place, or have no money to start a business but really, really want to, or don’t know what to do with what remains of your own precious life.